 You see a fire approaching, engulfing everything in its past as it heads towards your house.
 Your only chance of survival is to run.
 Anything you leave behind will be destroyed, so what do you take?

 If you’re smart, your most important possessions and documents are in a fireproof bag.
-While that won’t protect them against the full force of a wildfire, it does give you a little more time before they go up in smoke.
+While that won’t protect them against the full force of a wildfire, it gives you a little more time before they go up in smoke.

 So are fireproof bags worth the investment?